Exanite/CheesewheelCollab/README.txt

 2. Added local volume controls for both the user and their teammates.
 This allows users to tune their audio to their liking.

 3. Set voice attenuation to the size of the table by default.
-Because users can't adjust their hearing range yet, using the size of the table is a reasonable default and makes our program more intuitive to use.
+Because users can't adjust their voice broadcast range yet, using the size of the table is a reasonable default and makes our program more intuitive to use.